25 Tips on Managing Remote Teams: Best Practices 2020

 Did you know that dedicated development teams hired in Ukraine have been providing their exemplary IT services for world-known tech giants such as ABBYY, Samsung, Huawei, and Microsoft?
 These companies established their R&D centers in Ukraine since local software engineers demonstrated a high level of responsibility, dedication, and involvement in contributing to the companies’ growth.

 High staff turnover often occurs in companies with poor management and low commitment in retaining employees onboard.
 Based on the research conducted by LinkedIn, 41% of the respondents admitted that they will work for a company no more than 2 years, 37% claimed to be working 3+ years, and 22% are doubting about the period of time they will be employed.
-One of the best practice of working with remote app developers is to generate a chain of approaches since retaining the employees comes the second important stage after hiring ones.
+Generating a chain of approaches to retain employees is considered to be the best practice of working with remote app developers.

 Tip 1: Recognize Their Contribution